Construction Vibration Monitoring

 • Powered by 110V/240V Power Supply or Lithium-Ion Battery Packs

-Our Project Managers set alarm trigger levels and receive alerts online from our MCERTS certified ambient particulate monitors.
-When alerts are received your Site Manager will immediately receive communication either by text, email or calls from our Project Managers, depending on your requirements.
-Our dust monitors can run on 110V/240V electrical power supply or we can supply battery packs for them sites without power infrastructure in place.
+VMS Project Managers set alarm trigger levels and receive alerts online from our MCERTS certified ambient particulate monitors.
+When alerts are received, your Site Manager will immediately receive communication either by text, email, or calls from our Project Managers, depending on your requirements.
+Our dust monitors can run on a 110V/240V electrical power supply, or we can supply battery packs for sites without power infrastructure in place.

-We use Tracer Lithium-Ion 12V rechargeable battery packs to run our DM30 dust monitors for 7+ days of battery life, these battery packs are an excellent option for them remote sites.
+We use Tracer Lithium-Ion 12V rechargeable battery packs to run our DustSens & ES-642 air quality monitors for 7+ days of battery life.
+These battery packs are an excellent option for the remote sites.
 Our Tracer batteries come in a robust IP67 weather-resistant Peli case with a battery meter that shows the remaining charge.

 Environmental monitoring with the help of dust, noise, and vibration sensors is crucial for ensuring the safety and well-being of workers and the community living near construction sites.
 By proactively monitoring and addressing environmental concerns, construction companies can minimize any negative impacts and maintain a healthy and sustainable working environment.

-Overall, environmental monitoring helps ensure that construction projects are carried out in a sustainable and responsible manner, minimising harm to the environment and enhancing the overall quality of life for the community.
+Overall, environmental monitoring helps ensure that construction projects are carried out sustainably and responsibly, minimizing harm to the environment and enhancing the overall quality of life for the community.
 It also helps companies maintain a positive reputation and avoid potential legal issues related to environmental compliance.

 GLA Guidance - The Mayor's Supplementary Planning Guidance (SPG) - The control of dust and emissions during construction and demolition includes site monitoring protocols depending on the risk category of the site.
 The GLA guidance replicates the IAQM 2014 risk assessment matrix and associated control measures and monitoring requirements based on the level of risk of dust emissions.